LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Method

 where $W_K, W_V \in \mathbb{R}^{d \times d}$ are learnable projection matrices.

-Independent of the feature aggregation strategy, it is important for an explainability method to account for the iterative nature of feature formation in ViTs.
-The goal should be to capture the contributions of all layers for the final representation, providing insights into the model's decision-making process.
+Independent of the feature aggregation strategy, it is important for an explainability method to account for the iterative nature of feature formation in ViTs and to capture the contributions of all layers for the final representation.
+LeGrad addresses this by fusing information from each layer, allowing for both, a granular as well as a joint, holistic interpretation of the model’s predictions.